 Illinois Wesleyan is a nationally recognized, highly selective liberal arts university enrolling approximately 2,000 undergraduates from across the nation and around the world.
 Offering a broad curriculum that includes 80 majors, minors and programs in the liberal arts, business, the fine arts, nursing, and eight pre-professional areas, the University is known for the excellence of its teaching and the close contact that students have with their faculty.
 Students are encouraged to pursue multiple interests, study abroad, collaborate with faculty on research and to be actively engaged on campus and in the community.
 Illinois Wesleyan offers 165 student organizations.
 One in five students take part in 18 varsity teams and one-third are members of fraternities or sororities.
 The University's beautiful 80-acre tree filled campus has a mix of historic and modern buildings, including superb recreation and athletic facilities.

 |School type||private, coed college|

 When applying to Illinois Wesleyan University, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due April 1.
-It is more selective, with an acceptance rate of 60.8 percent.
+It is more selective, with an acceptance rate of 59.5 percent and an early acceptance rate of 65.4 percent.